parasquared/redialed-service/README.md

 # WebTV Redialed / ParaTV
 This is a replacement service for WebTV/MSN TV (1st generation) clients, originally based on zefie's [minisrv](https://github.com/zefie/zefie_wtvp_minisrv) project. **This software is provided AS IS, with NO WARRANTY.**

 This branch (`paratv`) has my own changes, mostly done for myself to assist with messing around with the WebTV hardware and service.

-This service is not designed to be ran anywhere except on the main Redialed server.
-It's assumed that you know what you're doing when running it; no help for setting up the server will be provided for any reason.
+No help will be provided in trying to get this branch to run, nor the original Redialed codebase.

 ## Acknowledgements
 - [SKCro](https://github.com/SKCro/) for creating the transgender WebTV jewel for this fork